Worst-case approximability of functions on finite groups by endomorphisms and affine maps: Introduction

 \subsection{Overview of this paper}

 Sections \ref{sec2}--\ref{sec4} of this paper serve to prove the three parts of Theorem \ref{mainTheo}.

 In Section \ref{sec2}, we discuss some methods to prove lower bounds on $\enapp(G)$ and $\affapp(G)$, which will allow us to prove Theorem \ref{mainTheo}(2).
-As a further application, we determine the precise values of $\enapp(G)$ and $\affapp(G)$ for $|G|\leq 7$, which will be used in the proof of Theorem \ref{mainTheo}(1) in Section \ref{sec3}.
+As a further application, we give theoretical arguments to determine the precise values of $\enapp(G)$ and $\affapp(G)$ for all finite groups $G$ with $|G|\leq 7$, which will be used in the proof of Theorem \ref{mainTheo}(1) in Section \ref{sec3}.

-Section \ref{sec3} consists mainly of the proof of Lemma \ref{genAppLem}, which provides some general bounds on the worst-case $\F$-approximability of functions $M_1\rightarrow M_2$ where $M_1$ and $M_2$ are sets and $\F$ is a \enquote{small} family of functions $M_1\rightarrow M_2$.
+Section \ref{sec3} consists mainly of the proof of Lemma \ref{genAppLem}, which provides some general bounds on the worst-case $\F$-approximability of functions $M_1\rightarrow M_2$ where $M_1$ and $M_2$ are finite sets and $\F$ is a "small" family of functions $M_1\rightarrow M_2$.
 Theorem \ref{mainTheo}(1) will follow swiftly from this and the case study of groups up to order $7$ from the previous section.

 Section \ref{sec4} is dedicated to the proof of Theorem \ref{mainTheo}(3) by a careful examination of the groups already studied by Jonah and Konvisser in \cite{JK75a}.